-Action # Title Description Total Funds Contributing 3.1 AVID training Provide AVID training for teachers and administrators and add one section at \$120,000 YES each secondary site to serve students identified as unduplicated.
-3.2 Credit recovery licenses Provides Edmentum for credit recovery for students who are credit deficient, including FY, EL, and SED. \$105,000 YES 3.3 Secondary school-wide class size ratios Lower school-wide staffing ratios at our secondary sites allow additional sections to support EL, FY, and SED students. \$2,808,000 YES 3.4 AP textbooks In providing educational options, the district complies with the varied timelines associated with replacing AP materials for students. \$20,000 YES 3.5 JROTC staff Funds are allocated for partial expenses associated with two staff members in the JROTC program which serves the low SES population with options for after school. \$235,000 YES 3.6 High School Registrar (Secretary) Positions located at comprehensive high schools to support families and students to work with low SES, foster youth, and EL students to ensure that correct courses are taken and students are ready for college and career. \$180,000 YES 3.7 Transportation for College and Career Readiness Provide transportation for Low SES students to access CTE courses field trips, and WBL activities \$50,000 YES 3.8 Programs: AVID, STEM, Honors, and GATE In providing program options, students will have access to educational support, course acceleration, and hands-on focus learning with real-world applications for students who learn in a different modality for students. \$300,000 YES 3.9 College and Career Staffing Staffing specifically focused on college and career activities will create multiple opportunities for students to access activities to support college and career. \$156,000 YES 3.10 Early College Program books and supplies costs Provide an Early College program to provide diverse offerings to include all students in a college-going culture.
+Action # Title Description Total Funds Contributing 3.1 AVID training Provide AVID training for teachers and administrators and add one section at each secondary site to serve students identified as unduplicated. \$120,000 YES 3.2 Credit recovery licenses Provides Edmentum for credit recovery for students who are credit deficient, including FY, EL, and SED.
+In addition, this program also provides intervention for intermediate schools in mathematics and ELA (Exact Path). \$105,000 YES 3.3 College and Career Sections Provide sections in the master schedule to support college and career opportunities that will support EL, FY, and SED students.
+(AP, CTE, Honors, ELD, credit recovery and AVID) \$2,175,000 YES 3.4 AP textbooks In providing educational options, the district complies with the varied timelines associated with replacing AP materials for students. \$10,000 YES 3.5 JROTC staff Funds are allocated for partial expenses associated with two staff members in the JROTC program which serves the low SES population with options for after school. \$235,000 YES 3.6 High School Registrar (Secretary) Positions located at comprehensive high schools to support families and students to work with low SES, foster youth, and EL students to ensure that correct courses are taken and students are ready for college and career. \$180,000 YES 3.7 Transportation for College and Career Readiness Provide low SES, EL., and Foster students transportation to CTE courses, field trips, and WBL activities. \$50,000 YES 3.8 Programs: AVID, STEM, and GATE In providing program options, students will have access to educational support, course acceleration, and hands-on focus learning with real-world applications for students who learn in a different modality for students. \$300,000 YES 3.9 College and Career Staffing Staffing specifically focused on college and career activities will create multiple \$156,000 YES opportunities for students to access activities to support college and career.
+3.10 Early College Program books and supplies costs Provide an Early College program to provide diverse offerings to include all students in a college-going culture.
 This program is used to break deficit mindsets and understand that all of our unduplicated student needs are not remediation-based but to create scaffolds that help them achieve higher education goals.
-Books and supplies are provided. \$20,000 YES 3.11 Transportation for JROTC Provide transportation for low SES students to access JROTC activities to \$40,000 YES prepare for careers.
-3.12 Transportation for Early College Provided transportation for Low SES, EL, and Foster students to access the Early College program. \$5,000 YES 3.13 Career Technical Education (CTE) MJUSD continues to provide a robust CTE program for low SES, EL, and foster students which includes materials and supplies to help fund the programs. \$125,000 YES
+Books and supplies are provided. \$20,000 YES 3.11 Transportation for JROTC Provide transportation for low SES students to access JROTC activities to prepare for careers. \$40,000 YES 3.12 Transportation for Early College Provided transportation for Low SES, EL, and Foster students to access the Early College program. \$5,000 YES 3.13 Career Technical Education (CTE) MJUSD continues to provide a robust CTE program for low SES, EL, and foster students which includes materials and supplies to help fund the programs. \$125,000 YES